-Living well with Sickle Cell disease
+Living Well With Sickle Cell Disease

-- Find good medical care:
+- Find good medical care

-Sickle Cell is a complex condition that is frequently misunderstood.
-Good quality medical care from doctors and nurses who are familiar with the condition can prevent some serious problems.
+Sickle cell is a complex condition that can be difficult to understand.
+Good medical care from doctors and nurses who are familiar with the condition can prevent serious problems.
 It is a good idea to include a hematologist (a blood specialist) in your care plan.
 You can find a specialist here, and ask your current healthcare provider about routine checkups.
 Be sure to always talk to your healthcare professionals about your symptoms and care plan.

-- Prevent infections:
+- Prevent infections

-- Develop healthy habits:
+- Develop healthy habits

-- Maintain a balanced body temperature:
+- Maintain a balanced body temperature

-Maintain a balanced body temperature: it’s important that people with Sickle Cell don’t get too hot or too cold.
-Physical exercise should be part of your weekly regimen, but make sure to not overdo it.
-Overdoing it will mean something different for everyone.
+Try not to get too hot or too cold.
+Physical activity should be part of your life, but don’t overdo it.
 Listen to Dalilah and Mekhi talk about how they pay attention to their bodies.

-- Get support:
+- Get support